 Within the information reported with regard to branch risk exposure, third-country insurance undertakings should explain how they ensure that derivatives contribute to the reduction of risks or facilitate efficient portfolio management in respect of branch operations.

-Third-country insurance undertakings should report quantitative data which is necessary for determining dependencies between the risks covered by the risk modules and sub-modules of the branch Basic SCR.

-In relation to the use of Special Purpose Vehicles (SPV) in respect of branch operations, third-country insurance undertakings should reported at least information on whether the SPV is authorized under Article 211 of Directive 2009/138/EC, what risks are transferred to the SPV and how the fully funded principle is implemented.
+In relation to the use of Special Purpose Vehicles (SPV) in respect of branch operations, third-country insurance undertakings should report at least information on whether the SPV is authorized under Article 211 of Directive 2009/138/EC, what risks are transferred to the SPV and how the fully funded principle is implemented.

-Non-compliance with the Minimum Capital Requirement and non-compliance with the SCR
+Non-compliance with the Minimum Capital Requirement and non-compliance with the Solvency Capital Requirement

 Third-country insurance undertakings should report information on any reasonably foreseeable risk of non-compliance with the branch’s Minimum Capital Requirement or the branch’s SCR, and the undertaking’s plans for ensuring that compliance with each is maintained